Sonja Hagemann

 Sonja Hagemann (6 September 1898 - 17 October 1983) was a Norwegian literary historian and literary critic, especially of children's literature.
-She is primarily known for the monumental Barnelitteratur i Norge (Norwegian Children's Literature I:1965; II:1970; III:1973).
+She is primarily known for the monumental Barnelitteratur i Norge (Norwegian Children's Literature I: 1965; II: 1970; III: 1973).

+Biography

 She was raised in Christiania (now Oslo) Norway.
 She graduated with a degree in economics at the University of Oslo (1919).

 She first worked in government service.
 She worked at Dagbladet as a critic of children's literature (1946-1971).

 She received the Arts Council Norway Honorary Award (Norsk kulturråds ærespris) in 1980.

-She represented the Liberal Party in Oslo school board.
+She represented the Liberal Party on the Oslo school board.
 She was a parliamentary ballot candidate from the constituency of Oslo in 1965.

 She was married to Otto Holmboe Hagemann (1891–1961) in 1925 and was the mother of geologist Fredrik Hagemann.